 - 2016-2021: Direct sales of products through MagikFlame.com

 - 2020: Introduction of MagikFlame 2.0 with HoloFlame technology

 - 2020: Patent for HoloFlame technology

 As the timelines reveal, the two fireplace companies have distinctly different histories.
-Triggs’ company, which began as a family-owned business, has undergone several changes in ownership and is now part of a corporate group of companies.
-MagikFlame, in contrast, is still a family-owned business that focuses on rapid innovation of industry-leading technology.
+Triggs’ company, which began as a family-owned business, has undergone several changes in ownership and is now part of a corporate group of companies. in contrast, MagikFlame is still a family-owned business that focuses on the rapid innovation of industry-leading technology.

 - Linear gas fireplace

 - Multi-sided gas fireplace